sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 <img src="plan.jpeg" style="width: 100%">

-Skip to the end to optimize your very own `bril` program!
+Skip to the end to optimize your very own Bril program!

 # Loop